-Every year, the Council is required to report on activity which has taken place locally with regard to participation requests and CATs.
-In July 2019, the Council approved a combined annual report for 2018 to 2019 on Participation Requests and Community Asset Transfer Requests, which was published on the Council website.
-The current report covers activity during the year from 1 April 2019 to 31 March 2020.
+Every year, the Council is required to report on activity which has taken place locally with regard to participation requests and Community Asset Transfer Requests, otherwise known as CATs.
+The current report covers activity during the year from 1 April 2020 to 31 March 2021.